Every year for my dad's birthday...

 Beat together softened cream cheese and butter; slowly add in powdered sugar alternating with Crème de Cacao until frosting reaches desired consistency.
 Beat until well combined.

-- 1 8- or 9-inch cardboard cake circle, and 2 6-inch cardboard cake circles – one option is to buy a set like this one that contains a variety of cake circle sizes and trimmable dowels.
-A ruler is also helpful when doweling your cake!
+- 1 8- or 10 -inch cardboard cake circle (I prefer Wilton’s center-punched circles) and 1 six-inch cake board – one option is to buy a set like this one that contains a variety of cake circle sizes and trimmable dowels

 - 15-20 Andes Mints